MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-add-users.md

 5. Select the check boxes to the left of the names of users who will be using Dynamics 365 Remote Assist, and then select **Manage Roles** from the top toolbar.
 6. Depending the features that should be accessible for the user, select the appropriate security roles:
     1. For basic access to the Dynamics 365 Remote Assist model-driven app, select the **Common Data Service User** and **Remote Assist - App User** roles.
 When you're finished, select **OK**.
-    1. For Supervisors, Service Managers and other users who may need access to advanced features, such as the [Calls Dashboard](./calls-dashboard.md), assign the user **Remote Assist - Administrator** role.
+    1. For supervisors, service managers and other users who may need access to advanced features, such as the [Calls Dashboard](./calls-dashboard.md), assign the user **Remote Assist - Administrator** role.
 When you're finished, select **OK**.

 ## Manage app roles
 > [!Note]